ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.
 * Support for the VMware components that you provide licenses is provided by VMware, not by IBM Support.

-## Cluster types - consolidated, management, workload, and edge services
+## Cluster name
 {: #vc_orderinginstance-mngt-workload-cluster-settings}

 vCenter Server instances are deployed with a consolidated cluster (for vSphere 7) or a management cluster (for vSphere 6.7), in which all the VMware management components and user workloads run.

-Optionally, for vSphere 6.7, you can order an additional workload cluster.
+Optionally, for vSphere 7, you can order an additional workload cluster.

 For both vSphere 7 and vSphere 6.7, you can order an edge services cluster.